Introduction

 Note: NetWitness UEBA requires 28 days of historical log and endpoint data for users and network data for network entities to create a proper baseline for all entities in your network.
 However, NetWitness recommends that you configure NetWitness UEBA to start baselining your data two months before the deployment date <today-60days>.
 The first 28 days are used for model training and are not scored.
 The remaining 32 days are leveraged to improve and update the model, and are also scored to provide initial value.

-Note: For version 11.2 or later, there is limited support for environments with multiple domains.
+Note: There is limited support for environments with multiple domains.
 Distinct username values that are registered under different domains are normalized, and combined into one modeled entity.
 As a result, different users, who share the same username in different domains, will incorrectly be attributed to a single normalized entity.

 Create Baselines for Users